OndraZizka/csv-cruncher/README.md

 Many tools and systems can export their data to CSV - comma separated values.
 Typical work with these data is importing them into some spreadsheet like Excel and process them manually.

+Web services typically produce results as JSON arrays of objects.
+Reviewing them in JSON format is not too human friendly, and processing them using `jq` is quite complicated.

 <div style="clear: both; height: 10px"></div>

-With this tool, you can automate this processing by writing SQL queries, which produce another CSV as a result.
+With CSV Cruncher, you can automate this processing by writing SQL queries, which produce another CSV or JSON as a result.
 The SQL operations can be quite powerful – just consider what everything you have at hand:

  * Simple selects - ordering, filtering, grouping, aggregating, etc.